OneTrickPony82/Bridge-Tools/readme.md

--some stuff for auto downloading .lins from vugraph arcvhies page, removing comments from them (there is a lot of junk in them) etc. unforunately it doesn't automatically work on vugraph arcvhies page because I am lazy; you need to remove css at the top of the page and empty lines in the middle of the file to make it workable.
-I have sample input for like beginning of 2012 prepared like that and it's 2nd attachment to this email, just put it in same directory as downloader or adjust paths inside the file
+-some stuff for auto downloading .lins from vugraph arcvhies page, removing comments from them (there is a lot of junk in them) etc. unforunately it doesn't automatically work on vugraph archives page;
+you need to remove css at the top of the page and empty lines in the middle of the file to make it workable.
+Input.7z is .html file readable by vuextractor which contains .lin links up to 2012

 bridgecalc:
 -double dummy solver written by Piotr Beling; at the time it didn't